Judge Denies Temporary Restraining Order Against COVID Vaccine Mandate At NYC Schools

-NEW YORK (CBSNewYork) – It’s the second day of the vaccine mandate for staff in New York City schools.
+NEW YORK (CBSNewYork) — Tuesday was the second day of the vaccine mandate for staff in New York City public schools.

-Employees against it were back in court Tuesday morning seeking a religious exemption.READ MORE: Exclusive: Subway Push Victim Lenny Javier Says 'I Never Thought It Would Happen To Me,' Suspect Anthonia Egegbara Arrested

-A judge said she will not grant a temporary restraining order for a group of employees who said they are being discriminated against for their religious beliefs.
-Nine of them argued the city is denying an exemption if they don’t provide a clergy note or belong to an organized religion.
+That meant all employees inside buildings must be vaccinated.READ MORE: Subway Push Suspect Anthonia Egebara Suffers From Mental Illness And Needs Help, Family Tells CBS2

+Some who refused were back in federal court seeking an emergency ruling on their requests for religious exemptions.

 COVID VACCINE

-Note: Editor’s note: This story first appeared on October 5, 2021.